 Some people, districts, textbooks (take your pick) teach multiplication and division together in one unit and at one time.
 I prefer to teach division a few weeks after multiplication; after students have had some time working with multiplication, exploring equal groups, and building a deep understanding of what multiplication means.
 You can also read more about how I introduce multiplication.
 For division, however, my go to is always, always food!
 Lesson engagement is at an all time high when candy is our math manipulative, and Skittles and Twizzlers Pull & Peel are the perfect division tool!

-I wrote the equation on the board for students explaining the vocabulary of dividend, divisor, and quotient.
-Students then also wrote the corresponding equation.
-I proudly exclaimed “Voila!
-You just did division successfully!”
+I write the equation on the board for students explaining the division vocabulary of dividend, divisor, and quotient.

-Then, we worked through various problems representing the division equation using our Skittles.
-I showed students an equation and then walked them through how many Skittles to place in their hand and how many groups to create based on the equation.
+After that first introduction, we continue to work through various division problems using our Skittles.
+I show students an equation and walk them through how many Skittles to place in their hand and how many groups to create based on the equation.
 I follow a gradual release model, asking students to guide our work as they feel more successful.
-We also explore the idea that division can also mean that we know the number in each group instead of the number of groups, and we explored those problems as well.
+We also explore the idea that division can also mean that we know the number in each group instead of the number of groups using our candy manipulatives.

-Once students understood how to solve a division equation by representing it with manipulatives, I passed out a sheet to give them a bit of independent practice.
-Of course, after they were done, they got to eat their Skittles.
-Success!
+Once students understand how to solve a division equation by representing it with manipulatives, I like to give them a bit of independent practice using concrete models.

-The next day we used my Mustache You the Equation: Pictures & Arrays task cards to practice writing division equations from picture representations.
+I like to use my Multiplication & Division Pictures & Arrays Task Cards to practice writing division equations from picture representations.
 These are the same task cards that we used to practice multiplication.
 I love that I can use the task cards multiple times throughout the year, and I later use these same task cards to reinforce the concept of inverse relationships and fact families.
-I do not include what type of equations should be written in the directions, so that they can be used during either unit.
-Because there are two sets of task cards, and each set has 28 cards, we worked through 4 of the cards together as our quick review before I sent students to do a Solve the Room.
-To check out these task cards in my TpT store, click here.
+I do not include what type of equations should be written in the directions, so that they can be used throughout your multiplication and division work Because there are two sets of task cards, and each set has 28 cards, we worked through 4 of the cards together as our quick review before I sent students to do a Solve the Room.

 Understanding multiplication and division on number lines is such a hard concept for my kids, despite it being a great, effective strategy for them.
 Because of this, I am always sure to build in some intentional number line practice with my students.
 I used my Multiplication & Division on a Number Line Task Cards as our lesson and guided/independent practice.
 I think students can seem to grasp division on a number line a bit better than multiplication, from my experience, so I like walking students through this lesson.
 Once we’ve practiced this a bit, I’ve found that students have a more solid understanding of multiplication with number lines.
 Again, these are the same task cards we used in the multiplication unit so I loved not having to prep anything new.
-To see them in my TpT store, click here.

-By Thursday, we were ready to start exploring multiplication and division together.
-We had spent all week talking about the terms we would use (total number of objects, number of groups, etc).
+After students have a solid grasp on division, we start exploring multiplication and division together.
+We spend all week talking about the vocabulary terms and concepts students need (total number of objects, number of groups, etc).
 I LOVE these Multiplication & Division Scenario Tables Task Cards.
 They were the first product I created in this series as I needed a way for my students to practice recognizing when something was multiplication and when something was division in real life situations.
 Often, when students see story problems, they trip up on the wordings.
 This allows us to practice the skill before we get to word problems.
 It’s so much less intimidating to students.
-We reviewed what we had learned about division during the week, and then worked through 6 problems together.
-Then I sent students to do an independent practice by doing Scoot with these task cards.
+We review multiplication and division together, and then I send students to do an independent practice with these task cards.
 Have I mentioned I LOVE task cards?

 All of the task cards I’ve shown in this post, plus two more sets, are part of my Multiplication & Division Task Cards Bundle.
 I use these task cards in both my multiplication and division units.
 Then, because there’s two sets on each product, I use them throughout the year as a review.
 I love taking task cards from each set and putting them together to give my kids continued practice.
 So numbers 1-6 will be from pictures, 7-12 will be from number lines, etc. Or I have students do the even numbered problems as the represented multiplication equation and odd numbered problems as the division equation.
 There’s so many ways to reuse these throughout the year to keep students practicing and mastering multiplication and division and building their fact fluency.